 All the above projects aim to comprehensively develop the northeast region and as well as boost India’s Act East policy by extending the connectivity and trade eastwards.

 India-Japan Act East Forum

 The India-Japan Act East Forum was established in 2017 to provide a platform for India-Japan collaboration in the North Eastern Region under India’s Act East Policy and Japan’s vision for a Free and Open Indo-Pacific.

 India and Japan held the sixth joint meeting of the India-Japan Act East Forum (AEF) on 15 March 2022 in New Delhi.

 They reviewed the progress of ongoing projects in various areas including connectivity, hydropower, forest management, water supply and sewerage, skill development, and Japanese language education.

-The growing Chinese influence in the southeastern region and Indian ocean region is a major factor pushing for the strengthening of the act east policy.
-As security is an important aspect of the policy, it will aid in securing freedom of navigation and rule of law in the indo-pacific region.
+The growing Chinese influence in the southeastern region and Indian Ocean region is a major factor pushing for the strengthening of the Act East policy.
+As security is an important aspect of the policy, it will aid in securing freedom of navigation and the rule of law in the Indo-Pacific region.

 India’s involvement with QUAD is also an extension of achieving this security in the Indo-Pacific region.

 The end of the Cold War and the subsequent rise of China have significantly altered the nature of Indo-ASEAN relations but the relations can be expected to strengthen further through economic linkages and security cooperation.